Olympiacos B.C.: 2005–06 season: Rebirth

+2006–07 season

 In the 2006–07 season, with the signings of head coach Pini Gershon and Arvydas Macijauskas, the Reds were one of the favorites to claim the EuroLeague crown, but they did not manage to qualify to the Athens Final Four.
 They were eliminated from the Greek Cup as well.
 In the Greek League playoffs, they made it to the finals after winning 3–2 a best of five semi-final against Aris.
 Although Olympiacos had to overcome their home court disadvantage, they won the last match in Thessaloniki and made it to the best of five finals, having again a home court disadvantage, this time against Panathinaikos.
 The club had to beat their arch-rivals to win their first Greek Championship since 1997.
 But they finished second in one of the best final series ever played in the Greek League.
 At the opening game of the series in Panathinaikos' home, the Reds lost 72–79, but they won the second game in Peace and Friendship Stadium 76–72.
 In the third match, Olympiacos lost 86–85 in overtime, with the Reds complaining furiously against the referees, who did not call a clear foul against Scoonie Penn with only 3 seconds left in the game.
 Olympiacos won the next game easily, 78–68 in Piraeus, but in the last away game, the Reds lost 76–89.